Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Logout
 - Allows the user to securely log out
-- Ask user if they are sure they want to log out
+- Prompt displays asking user to confirm if they want to log out
+- User stories covered:

 <details><summary>See feature images</summary>